robin-nitrokey/solo2/nk3-quickstart.md

 (If you did not install the udev rules, these commands require root privilges.)

-You can also compile and flash the firmware in one go by running `make flash-dev`.
+You can also compile and flash the firmware in one go by running `make flash`.

 ## Test Firmware